How do I take diazepam?

 Side effects include drowsiness, fatigue, unsteadiness, feeling less alert and lack of coordination.

 Diazepam should not be taken with alcohol.
 It can also interact with antihistamines, sedatives, tranquillisers, and prescription drugs for pain and sleeping problems.
 If in doubt, talk to your doctor before taking clonazepam.

 This medication may affect your ability to drive safely, particularly if it makes you feel sleepy or affects your coordination.
 Do not drive if clonazepam affects you in this way.

 Diazepam is not suitable for people who are pregnant or breastfeeding.

 How does diazepam work?

-Diazepam is one of a class of drugs called benzodiazepines.
-These slow down the transmission of messages between nerve cells.
+Diazepam belongs to a group of drugs called benzodiazepines.
+These slow down the transmission of messages between nerve cells, helping with muscle relaxation.

 - Advances in Therapy 1998;15(4):241-251.
 Summary Tizanidine treatment of spasticity: a meta-analysis of controlled, double-blind, comparative studies with baclofen and diazepam.

 - Multiple Sclerosis Journal 2016;22(11):1386 –1396.
 Full article Pharmacological management of spasticity in multiple sclerosis: Systematic review and consensus paper.

 Spasticity is a symptom of MS where the muscles feel stiff, heavy and difficult to move.
 A spasm is a sudden stiffening of a muscle.